 I was lucky enough to be able to continue with my art studies at the Italian Art Academy in Rome.
 There, I developed the method I still use, which is to make a line drawing, not necessarily with shading or too much detail and from there, fill it with colour.

-Lizzie?s paintings are certainly colourful and are instantly recognisable for their vibrancy and ability to raise a smile: a view which is shared by people across the world who have added one to their collection.
-Many have proved to be so popular that they have also been made available as posters and prints and Lizzie has letters and emails from people who tell her how just looking at them can brighten up an otherwise dull day.”
+Lizzie’s paintings are certainly colourful and are instantly recognisable for their vibrancy and ability to raise a smile: a view which is shared by people across the world who have added one to their collection.
+Many have proved to be so popular that they have also been made available as posters and prints and Lizzie has letters and emails from people who tell her how just looking at them can brighten up an otherwise dull day.

-Click below to see the article in “Lancashire and North West Magazine”:
+You can click below to read the full article in “Lancashire and North West Magazine”: